History of the IUHPFL

-The program in Austria beings summer of 2015 in Graz as the new German-speaking program.
+The program in Austria began in 2015 in Graz — the first German-speaking program in Austria as well as the newest program site.
 Graz is located in the southeastern Austrian state of Styria.

 The program in Chile began in 2014 in Viña del Mar—our first program in South America and newest Spanish-speaking site.
 Viña del Mar is located in central Chile in the Valparaíso.

 The program in China began in 2014 in the city of Hangzhou, China, located in the Yangtze River delta.

 The program in France began in 1962 with a site in the city of St. Brieuc, in the region of Brittany; the St. Brieuc program site has been maintained until this day.
 A second city was established in 1994 in the same region of France, the city of Brest.
 Brest also remains a current program site.